Marcinthecloud/AzureTechDaySetup/README.md

 6. Run the setup script in the root of this git.

-7. Fork this git and make it unique to the class (edit IP's, URL's ETC): https://github.com/Marcinthecloud/DataStaxDay
+7. Fork this git (which includes deck and instructions) and make it unique to the class (edit IP's, URL's ETC): https://github.com/Marcinthecloud/DataStaxDay

     >>Note, all nodes now have public IP's so you'll have acces to DevCenter, Spark UI, and Solr UI

 You will login with: